gohugoio/hugo/content/en/content-management/front-matter.md

 ## Front Matter Cascade

-Any node or section can pass down to descendents a set of Front Matter values as long as defined underneath the reserved `cascade` Front Matter key.
+Any node or section can pass down to descendants a set of Front Matter values as long as defined underneath the reserved `cascade` Front Matter key.

 ### Target Specific Pages